The Age of Incorrect Information: A New Performance Metric for Status Updates: Conclusion and Future Work

 In this paper, we have proposed a new performance metric that deals with the shortcomings of the conventional AoI and error penalty functions in the framework of status updates.
-Dubbed as the age of incorrect information, this new metric extends the notion of fresh updates and properly captures the information content that the updates bring to the monitor.
-We have studied the aforementioned metric in the case where a transmitter-receiver pair communicates over an unreliable channel.
+Dubbed as the Age of Incorrect Information, this new metric extends the notion of fresh updates and adequately captures the information content that the updates bring to the monitor.
+We have studied the metric mentioned above in the case where a transmitter-receiver pair communicates over an unreliable channel.
 By leveraging MDP tools, the optimal policy's structure was found for the cases where the transmitter is limited and non-limited by its power.
-A low complexity algorithm was then presented that finds the optimal operating point minimizing the average AoII.
-Lastly, numerical results were laid out that highlight the effect of the information source's dynamics on the AoII, along with a thorough comparison between the AoI and AoII frameworks.
+A low complexity algorithm was then presented that finds the optimal operating point that minimizes the average AoII.
+Lastly, numerical results were laid out that highlight the effect of the information source's dynamics on the AoII, along with a comparison between the AoI and AoII frameworks.
 The analysis in this paper can be used as a basis for the multi-user case, similar to the work done in \cite{2020arXiv200103096M}.
 Other future research directions include the extension to more general information source models, the investigation of broader choices of time-dissatisfaction and error functions, and the examination of continuous-time systems. \appendices